iv461/icey/icey/doc/async_flow.md

 ## Error-handling

-Some streams in ICEY can have errors: A service call might fail, or a transform might not be available.
+Streams in ICEY can have errors: A service call might fail, or a transform might not be available.
 If no error occurs a *value* is returned, otherwise an error.
-We handle errors by
+We handle errors by creatin

 TODO explain promises here